-If you’re in a one job household in which one partner stays home perhaps they can assist for the short term?
+If you’re in a one-job household in which one partner stays home perhaps they can assist in the short term?

-It doesn’t sound pleasant, but at the end of the day the additional income could be extremely rewarding.
-The ultimate goal is relinquishing the burden of debt for the rest of your life.
-It may be hard to visualize, especially if you’ve struggled making minimum payments for a considerable length of time, but it’s more than worth it.
-The freedom you’ll obtain to truly begin living life on your terms will be worth the short term sacrifice and it could potentially open up doors you thought were closed such as being able to travel or even start your own business.
+It doesn’t sound pleasant, but at the end of the day, the additional income could be extremely rewarding.
+The ultimate goal is to relinquish the burden of debt for the rest of your life.
+It may be hard to visualize, especially if you’ve struggled to make minimum payments for a considerable length of time, but it’s more than worth it.
+The freedom you’ll obtain to truly begin living life on your terms will be worth the short-term sacrifice and it could potentially open up doors you thought were closed such as being able to travel or even start your own business.
 Maybe you want to help a child through college?
 The opportunities become almost endless.

 Stay Resilient, Find a Motivational Source and Lean on it

 It sounds simple enough but the truth is that time has a menacing way of removing the immediacy or urgency of things.
 That can be a blessing at times but it can also be a hindrance.
 When you take on the task of repaying your credit card debt you’ll want to stay vigilant the entire time.
 You won’t be perfect and shouldn’t expect to be but you’ll always want to keep your eye on the prize.